Paul Hamm

-Paul Elbert Hamm (born September 24, 1982 in Washburn, Wisconsin) is a retired American artistic gymnast.
+Paul Elbert Hamm (born September 24, 1982) is a retired American artistic gymnast and member of the United States men's national artistic gymnastics team.
 He is the 2004 Olympic all-around champion, a three-time Olympic medalist, and the 2003 World all-around champion.
-Hamm is the most successful American male gymnast in history, one of only two American gymnasts (along with Simone Biles) to win the all-around title at both the Olympics and the World Championships, and the only male American gymnast to do so.
+Hamm is the most decorated U.S. male gymnast in history, one of only two American gymnasts (along with Simone Biles) to win the all-around title at both the Olympics and the World Championships, and the only male American gymnast to do so.

-Personal life
+Early life

-Hamm is the son of Sandy and Cecily Hamm.
+Hamm was born September 24, 1982, in Washburn, Wisconsin, to Sandy and Cecily Hamm.
 His twin brother, Morgan Hamm, is also a gymnast and Olympic medalist.
 His older sister, Elizabeth (Betsy), is a former member of the USA Gymnastics Senior National Team.
+He was raised in Waukesha, Wisconsin and attended Waukesha South High School.

-Career
+Gymnastics career

-Hamm is a three-time, consecutive U.S. National all-around champion, winning the titles from 2002–2004.
+Hamm is a three-time, consecutive U.S. National all-around champion, winning the titles from 2002 to 2004.
 In 2003, he became the first American man to win the all-around title at a World Championships.
 At the 2000 Summer Olympics in Sydney, Hamm competed alongside his twin brother Morgan Hamm and finished 5th in the team competition and 14th in the individual all-around competition.

 2004 Summer Olympics

 Hamm competed at the 2004 Summer Olympics in Athens once again with his twin brother Morgan Hamm.
 He won the silver medal in the team competition and won the gold medal in the all-around.
-He also nearly won the gold medal on high bar but was awarded the silver medal after a tiebreaker.
+He also nearly won the gold medal on the horizontal bar but was awarded the silver medal after a tiebreaker.

-In the all-around competition, Hamm was in good position after the first three rotations, but a disastrous fall on the vault, in which he nearly fell into the judges' bench, dropped him to 12th place and he looked to be completely out of the running for a medal of any sort.
-Indeed, had a judge and the bench not been able to break Hamm's fall, he might have fallen from the podium and sustained injury.
+In the all-around competition, Hamm took a disastrous fall on the vault in the fourth rotation, nearly falling into the judges' bench, and had a judge and the bench not been able to break Hamm's fall, he might have fallen from the podium and sustained injury.
 However, numerous faults by the other gymnasts, combined with Hamm's performance on the parallel bars, returned him to fourth place after the fifth rotation.
-His high bar routine in the final rotation earned a score of 9.837, winning him the gold medal by a margin of .012, the closest in Olympic gymnastics history.
+His horizontal bar routine in the final rotation earned a score of 9.837, winning him the gold medal by a margin of .012, the closest in Olympic gymnastics history.
 His scores on the six disciplines were: